Ebn-Sultan/TEST/README.md

 Meet the brilliant minds behind Electro:

-- Mahmoud Sadek
-- Omar Ahmed Abo Ziada
-- Mahmoud Mohamed
-- Saeed Mohamed
-- Mohammed Abdelraheem
+- Ibraheem Mohammed Abd ElTwab
-- Anas Ashraf
+- Mariam Osama mohammed  tawfik
+- Abdelrahman mohamed saber
-- Abdallah Refaey
+-

 ## Acknowledgements

 Massive gratitude to our mentor, Eng.
-Christen Zarif, whose guidance was the wind beneath our wings at ITI.
-A heartfelt thank you to Eng.
-Ayman Ayad, the Maestro of ITI Assiut Branch, for nurturing our growth in a vibrant learning environment.
+Mohammed Sayed, whose guidance was the wind beneath our wings at DEPI. for nurturing our growth in a vibrant learning environment.